-In July 1945, Hjördis’ employer the Nordiska Kompaniet was described by a American visitor William Stoneman as: “One of the finest department stores in the world… jammed full of things you can’t buy anywhere else in Europe, barring possibly Switzerland.”
+Doors to the outside world could finally be re-opened.
+In July 1945, Hjördis’ employer the Nordiska Kompaniet was described by American visitor William Stoneman as: “One of the finest department stores in the world… jammed full of things you can’t buy anywhere else in Europe, barring possibly Switzerland.”

 “You can get a taxi and the telephones work, something that just doesn’t happen elsewhere in the Europe of 1945.”

-At the same time, Hjördis and her fiancee Carl-Gustaf Tersmeden were planning to expand their horizons beyond a Sweden described in a US magazine as “almost hermetically sealed from the outside world by Axis-dominated neighbours”.
+Hjördis and her fiancee Carl-Gustaf Tersmeden lost no time in seeking to expand their horizons beyond a Sweden described in a US magazine as “almost hermetically sealed from the outside world by Axis-dominated neighbours”.

-Carl worked for ABA through to early 1945, when he joined his family’s wood pulp company to prepare to travel to the Americas on their behalf.
-By November, when coffee, tea, cocoa, petrol and tobacco rationing ended, he was on his way to Brazil.
+Carl had worked for ABA until early 1945, when he joined his family’s wood pulp company to prepare for travelling to the Americas on their behalf.
+By November, when coffee, tea, cocoa, petrol and tobacco rationing ended, he had already left for Brazil.
 (Brazil fought on the Allied side from 1942, after suffering heavy loss of life off its coasts due to Axis submarine activity).

-Ironically, shoes and fabrics came off the Swedish ration list on 26th November 1945, less than two weeks before Hjördis sailed to join up with Carl in Baltimore.
+Ironically, shoes and fabrics came off the Swedish ration list on 26th November 1945, less than two weeks before Hjördis halted her modelling career and sailed to join up with Carl in Baltimore.
 The wider world beckoned.
 Hjördis would never live in Sweden again.